jadijadi/lpic1book/content/1031_work_on_the_command_line.md

 2 * 3 = 6
 ```

-These are the character with special meaning that you need to quote if you are using them in your commands:
+These are the character with special meanings that you need to quote if you are using them in your commands:

 `* ?[]'"\$;&()|^<>`

 Please note that there is a space character in the character list above.

-> As you can see, the `\` has an specific meaning so if you want to use the back-slash itself (without its escaping usage), you have to *quote* your back-slash with another back-slash `\\`.
+> As you can see, the `\` has a specific meaning so if you want to use the back-slash itself (without its escaping usage), you have to *quote* your back-slash with another back-slash `\\`.

 In addition to escaping, you can use `\` to create some special characters.
 For example, as you can not type a *return* character, you create it via `\n` (new line):